-Factbox: Airlines suspend China flights over coronavirus
+Airlines suspend China flights over coronavirus

-(Reuters) - Airlines have started suspending flights to China in the wake of a new coronavirus outbreak which as of Thursday had killed 170 people and infected almost 8,000.
+(Reuters) - Airlines have started suspending flights to China in the wake of a new coronavirus outbreak, which as of Thursday had killed 170 people and infected almost 8,000.

 Below are details (in alphabetical order):